What are the best SMART goals for teachers examples?

 To help with classroom management and ensure a happy school year, we’ll look at S.M.A.R.T. goals, how to define them, some S.M.A.R.T. goals for teachers, some professional goals for teachers, and some long-term goals as well.

 By the end of this article, you should be able to find some ways to streamline your stresses and have amazing school years to come.
+Teachers, let’s enjoy the school year and not count down the days to school being out for the summer.

 What is a S.M.A.R.T.
 Goal?